Just a few pictures of the many ways CCCC people are serving in our communities.

 bathroom plungers, etc. for the twelve residential homes.

-Opportunity 2: Provide VISA Gift Cards for residents’ Medical Center parking needs.
+Opportunity 2: Provide Gift Cards for residents’ immediate needs:

 For any of the opportunities listed above please contact Shelley, the Director of Development, at 832-202-4674